MA in Directing Circus Digital Open Day Video Coming Soon!

-On June 2nd we will be hosting our MA Digital Open Day for you to ask questions and explore the course.
-The two hour zoom call will be split between a presentation by Dr Bim Mason and Dr Jonathan Priest on the aims and structure of the course, followed by a question and answer session attended by one or two current students.
+On June 2nd we hosted our MA Digital Open Day.
+The one hour zoom call was split between a presentation by Dr Bim Mason and Dr Jonathan Priest on the aims and structure of the course, followed by a question and answer sessions.
+The full video will be made available very soon.

 MA in Directing Circus Application Deadline: Monday 6th July 2020